silecs/moodle-local-resourcenotif/README.md

 Moodle has changed the way it loads plugins with its 3.1 version.
 The new API was introduced in Moodle 3.0, hence the requirements.

+Since 2018, the plugin package uses AMOS to translate the strings.
+You can help contribute new languages.

 ## Installation